DanCodeCraft/DanCodeCraft/README.md

  - Frontend Mentor - @DanCodeCraft
  - Twitter - @DanCodeCraft

-⚡ Get to know me:
+⚡ Get to know me: <br>
 🎮 I have worked in the video games industry for 15 years <br>
-🎸 I have played guitar and piano since I was 6yo
+🎸 I have played guitar and piano since I was 6yo <br>
-💥 I'm a comic book/graphic novel devourer
+💥 I'm a comic book/graphic novel devourer <br>
 🎲 Board game enthusiast